achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-2005-mla-convention.md

 Although the 2005 convention is now in the past, this information will remain available, as a record of what went on.
 Similar information for many other years is available via [the main page on ACH MLA sessions](?q=node/25).

-<div>Scale and Scholarship in the Digital Humanities
+Scale and Scholarship in the Digital Humanities
 -----------------------------------------------

 Thursday, 29 December 2005, 3:30–4:45 p.m., Eisenhower Room, Marriott